top of page

 Symptoms

-• Congenital lymphedema of the extremities
+• abnormal growth of the nails

-• Broad chest with widely spaced nipples
+• broad chest with extensively spaced nipples (shield chest)

-• Short fourth metacarpals or metatarsals
+• short fourth metacarpals or metatarsals

 Diagnosis